marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

 tags: [C#, .NET]
 ---

 Microsoft provides a nifty set of dependency injection framework abstractions, as well as a default service container (IoC) implementation.
-Because of this architecture, it does however allow you to plug in your favorite dependency framework, like AutoFac.
+Because of this architecture, it does however allow you to plug in your favorite dependency framework, like Autofac.

 We will cover the ``ServiceCollection``, ``ServiceProvider``, service lifetimes, and scopes.